Geal/langsec-2017-usenix-article/article.md

 Here is what we propose: there are specific parts of applications and libraries, weaker than the rest, that could be rewritten, while keeping all of the domain knowledge present in the rest of the code.
-As part of the LangSec movement, we concentrate on the parsers and state machines, since file formats and protocols are the point of entry in most applications, and an often overlooked and vulnerable part of the code.
+We concentrate on the parsers and state machines, since file formats and protocols are the point of entry in most applications, and an often overlooked and vulnerable part of the code.